 The opening of your skin barrier should be no more than 1/8" away from the edge of your stoma.
-It is often referred to as "wiggle or breathing room".

 Measure your stoma once a week for the first six to eight weeks after your ostomy surgery.
 Your stoma shrinks while it is healing and you need to keep measuring so you can make sure that the opening in the skin barrier is the right size for your stoma.
-Remeasure your stoma if any irritation develops between the stoma and flange.
+Remeasure your stoma if any irritation develops between the stoma and the flange.
 It is helpful to hold your skin smooth as you put your pouching system on to avoid wrinkles that may lead to leakage.